rozek/svg-turtle/README.md

 ## API Reference ##

+As shown in the code examples above, every graphic is represented by an instance of class `Graphic` - each of which may contain multiple "paths".

+A typical workflow looks as follows:

+* create an instance of class `Graphic`,
+* define one or multiple "paths",
-*(graphic represented by instance of class Graphic, may contain multiple paths, usual workflow: instantiate, define paths, render as SVG, if need be: with proper scaling for cutting plotters 72dpi)*
+* render the instance as SVG - if need be, with proper scaling for cutting plotters

 ### exported Types ###